Silhouette of a mans profile behind a blue circle light on a black background.

 Netflix

 Netflix leverages customer profiles to recommend personalised content based on their users’ viewing history and preferences.
-By analysing customer behavior and preferences, Netflix delivers a personalised streaming experience that keeps their subscribers engaged and satisfied.
+By analysing customer behaviour and preferences, Netflix delivers a personalised streaming experience that keeps their subscribers engaged and satisfied.

 Amazon